 A Primer on the Dartmouth Alumni Council

-The Alumni Council is like the senate of the Dartmouth alumni body.
-The mission of the council is to sustain a fully informed, representative, and engaged exchange of information and sentiment between alumni and their College, and to enhance and inspire alumni involvement that furthers the mission of the College.
+The Alumni Council is composed of representatives from constituencies within the alumni body.
+Its mission is to sustain a fully informed, representative, and engaged exchange of information and sentiment between alumni and the College, and to enhance and inspire alumni involvement that furthers the mission of the College.

-Vacancies on the Alumni Council are filled on the basis of nominating the very best Dartmouth citizen who will add strength to the important work of the council.
+Vacancies on the Alumni Council are filled by a diverse group of Dartmouth alumni who will bring important perspectives and add strength to the important work of the Council.

-Election to council is overseen by the council's Nominating and Alumni Trustee Search Committee and other organized alumni groups.
+Election to the Council is overseen by the Nominating and Alumni Trustee Search Committee and other organized alumni groups.
 Qualifications include:

-4. Ability to represent legitimate interests of alumni and to effectively report back to constituents on council work.
+- Ability to serve as an ambassador for Dartmouth, represent legitimate interests of alumni, and effectively report back to constituents.

 The Alumni Council elects a president and president-elect to one-year terms.
-The director of Alumni Leadership unit in the Alumni Relations office serves in an ex-officio position to assist on all council matters.
-These three officers and the chairs of each council committee sit on the Executive Committee.
+The most recent president serves as chair of the Alumni Liaison Committee.
+The deputy director of Alumni Relations serves in an ex-officio position on all Council matters.
+These three officers and the chairs of each Council committee sit on the Executive Committee.

-President: The position of council president is held for one term of one year.
-Normally, but not necessarily, this position is held by a councilor serving his or her final year.
+President: The position of Council president is held for one term of one year.
 As elected leader of the Alumni Council representing the alumni body of Dartmouth College, the president calls meetings and presides when the group is formally in session.

 The duties charged to the president are as follows:

-- The council president presents alumni awards annually and may be called on to represent the College at various official functions, such as Dartmouth Night, dedications, inaugurations, and club events.
+The Council president presents alumni awards annually and may be called on to represent the College at various official functions, such as Dartmouth Night, dedications, inaugurations, and regional events.

-- The council president is an ex-officio member of the council's Committee on Alumni Awards, the Alumni Liaison Committee, and the Nominating and Alumni Trustee Search Committee.
+The Council president is a member of the Alumni Liaison Committee and the Nominating and Alumni Trustee Search Committee.
 The president is chair of the Executive Committee.

 President-Elect: Serves in place and fulfills all duties of the president when necessary and is chair of the Orientation Committee and a member of the council's Executive Committee, Nominating and Alumni Trustee Search Committee, and the Alumni Liaison Committee.

 - Originally 25 members, the Alumni Council has been incrementally expanded over the years.
 Amendments to the council constitution were approved in November 2007, revising representation and increasing the size of the council to 125 members.
-Additional members will be transitioned into the Alumni Council between 2008 and 2010 that will result in the composition listed below.
+In 2020, the council approved strategic revisions to the makeup of the Council, and the Council now numbers 120 members.

 - Alumni councilors typically serve for a single term of three years.
 Representatives of the undergraduate classes serve, nonvoting and ex officio, for a term of two years.